witnessmenow/ESP32-Cheap-Yellow-Display/Examples/openHASP/README.md

 [openHASP](https://www.openhasp.com) allows you to control your Home Assistant installation via a customisable touchscreen UI.

 ## Current status
 Support for the CYD is in beta, as such you'll need to use the 'nightly' builds.
-Currently only the display and touchscreen are supported out of the box, adding support for the RGB LED is mostly trivial.
+Currently only the display and touchscreen are supported out of the box but adding support for the RGB LED is mostly trivial.
 There is no support for the speaker and the LDR output does not appear to work

 ## OpenHASP vs ESPHome
 ESPHome is much more configurable, supports more peripherals and is fairly easy to install the integration and get working.
 Generating pages for the CYD is done exclusively through YAML and is a bit fiddly.
 Any buttons/widgets you create are generally automagically added to Home Assistant.